 - You can pay $15/£10 extra to get rid of lock screen adverts

-With or without ads, the Amazon Fire HD 10 (2017) has few, if any, easy to recommend competitors at this price point.
-The fact that the dollar and pound prices are largely the same makes it even more of a deal Stateside.
+With or without ads, the Amazon Fire HD 10 (2017) has no easy-to-recommend competitors at this price point.
 Sadly, it won’t be released in Australia.

 Talk to your tablet